Curated OER

 Animal Skin

 Students investigate the skin surface to body area ratios for different animals.
-In this seventh/eighth grade mathematics/science instructional activity, students explore heat transfer between an animal’s body and the...
+For this seventh/eighth grade mathematics/science lesson, students explore heat transfer between an animal’s body and the environment.
+Using...

 Curated OER